christsven/H.E.A.T/factions/EUFOR Estonia Forces.md

 (_Fantassin à Équipement et Liaisons Intégrés_), which allows a squad to share position and real-time camera information between each other.

+Due to the enhanced interconnection of the squad, communication gets easier.
+Fireteams with the FÉLIN system do not need to do an order check when separated, as long as they have no Pins.
+The system costs +1pt/soldier of a squad.

+_TLDR: FÉLIN system for every infantry unit at +1pt/u.
+Units with FÉLIN system do not need to do an order check when splitting into fireteams._

 ***

 ## Platoon leader [ 1 ]